zinrai/xrandr-wizard/README.md

 In this example, the user turns off both DP-1 and HDMI-2 displays.

-### Configuring a Single Display
+### Configuring a Single Display with Custom Selection

-Here's an example of configuring a single display:
+Here's an example where the user overrides the default to select a different base display:

 ```
-$ ./xrandr-wizard
+$ xrandr-wizard
 Welcome to xrandr-wizard!
 This tool will help you configure your displays using xrandr.
 ----------------------------------------------------------